ton-blockchain/ton-kotlin/Writerside/topics/Overview.md

 ## What is TON SDK?

-A collection of modular libraries published on Maven Central under the `org.ton.kotlin` group.
+A collection of modular libraries published on Maven Central under the `org.ton.sdk` group.
 Each module focuses on a well‑defined layer of the TON stack, from low‑level binary formats up to ready‑to‑use APIs.

 ### Key features